rauc/rauc/docs/reference.rst

   If additional arguments are provided via ``--handler-args`` command line argument, these will be appended to the ones defined in the manifest.

+.. rubric:: Bundle-defined Pre/Post-Install Handlers

+When a pre-install handler is specified in a bundle, it will be invoked:

+* **after** the system's ``pre-install`` handler
+* **before** the installation operations for each slot (or before the full custom handler)

+This allows you to perform custom checks, preparation, or migration steps before any slot updates are performed.

+When a post-install handler is specified in a bundle, it will be invoked:

+* **after** the installation operations for each slot (or after the full custom handler)
+* **before** the system's ``post-install`` handler

+This allows you to perform validation, cleanup, or any additional steps after all slot updates have been performed.

+``pre-install`` (optional)
+  Path to the pre-install handler script or binary, relative to the bundle content.
+  The specified script must be present in the bundle content.

+``post-install`` (optional)
+  Path to the post-install handler script or binary, relative to the bundle content.
+  The specified script must be present in the bundle content.

+System information is provided to both handlers via environment variables.
+This mechanism enables you to add update-specific logic to your bundle, without replacing the entire update process.

 .. _image-section: